 - An umbrella or light rain jacket- the weather can be unpredictable

 - If you’re visiting from the US, you’ll need to bring the same type of 3-prong converter you’d need for the UK

 - Where to stay: There are a lot of places that fit all budget ranges on Hong Kong Island and Kowloon.
 From luxury options like The Upper House to mid-tier and budget options easily found on Booking.com, there’s no shortage of places to stay.
 Both weekends in Hong Kong, I stayed on Hong Kong Island, and really enjoyed being so central to most of the activities I wanted to check out

 - Wifi: I rented a TEP device, but it’s my understanding hotels and most restaurants/cafes offer free wifi

 Have you ever been to Hong Kong?
-If so, what would you do on a first time or second time return visit?
+If so, what would you add to this guide to Hong Kong for a first time visitor?